-- Compass Sustainability Governing Council: The top leadership from respective business verticals and functions constitute the Compass Sustainability Governing Council.
+- · Compass Sustainability Governing Council: The top leadership from respective business verticals and functions constitute the Compass Sustainability Governing Council.
 The Company has a governance mechanism and scorecard to monitor the progress on sustainability commitments.
 The Council reports the progress to the Chairman and Managing Director and Management Committee on a quarterly basis. - Global Environmental Performance Monitoring Portal: A database is maintained for all Unilever sites where environmental performance data is uploaded monthly on the portal.
-The 'Group Manufacturing Environment Team' monitors the performance against set targets and provides feedback as well as management updates.
+The 'Group Manufacturing Environment Team' monitors the performance against set targets engagements and, when relevant, responds to public and provides feedback as well as management updates.
 Audits are conducted at sites randomly selected by above team through reputed external auditors (e.g. PwC).